The following clubs currently offer an Academy Program. For more information about their program, click on the contact to send an email.

 In what follows, here is what you will find:

-* If the club is not so large as to be able to fund another full/part time position, the duties of this position could be folded into a full-time Director of Coaching (DOC).
-In this case: it is recommended that the DOC not be a coach of any particular team.
-But be left free to mentor and evaluate the rest of the club/academy staff.
+- In this case: it is recommended that the DOC not be a coach of any particular team.
+But be left free to mentor and evaluate the rest of the club/Academy staff.

 Player should be registered through Oklahoma Soccer Association (OSA) and therefore, US Youth Soccer (USYS) to the CLUB.

-This should be the same process for academy as it would be for any player in the club.
+This should be the same process for Academy as it would be for any player in the club.
+The main difference would be that they need not be assigned to a TEAM ROSTER.
+Just signed to the club.

-U11s and up are considered Recreation or Competitive.
-There will not be an academy program for U11s and above.
+U11’s and up are considered Recreation or Competitive.
+There would not be an Academy program for U11’s and above.
 There are already multiple developmental levels for those ages.

 It will then be up to the DOC/DOA to organize, with input from their age group staff members, the various playing groups.
 (Notice we did not say AGE GROUPS or TEAMS…)

 A playing group is here defined as: a collection of players of developmentally similar physical development and current skill acquisition level.
-This may mean enough players to form 4 7 v 7 teams with some kids of various ages.
+This may mean enough players to form 4 - 7v7 or 4v4 teams with some kids of various ages.
 It may mean one group of 6 players.
 Depends on size/structure of club.

 There should be a 2:1 ratio of training sessions to games.
 This should include league and tournament games.
 It’s OK to have weekends OFF!
 Yes, I know, that’s close to blasphemy in youth soccer.